The Faculty of Humanities offers undergraduate programs leading to several different degrees. They are:

 - Single Honours Bachelor of Fine Arts (B.F.A.)

-A B.A. degree usually takes a total of 3 year’s full-time study, and students focus on one subject.
-A Single Honours usually requires a total of 4 year’s full-time study, with the student concentrating on one subject.
+A B.A. degree normally takes a total of 3 year’s full-time study, and students focus on one subject.
+A Single Honours normally requires a total of 4 year’s full-time study, with the student concentrating on one subject.

 The Combined Honours option also normally takes 4 years of full-time study and allows students to focus on two subjects equally.
 It is possible to combine two subjects from the Faculty of Humanities or one subject from Humanities with another from the Faculty of Social Sciences.

 Students do not have all three degree options in every Humanities discipline.
-Some subjects (Linguistics and Multimedia, for example) are only offered at the Honours level (Single and Combined) while Peace Studies and Cultural Studies and Critical Theory are offered as a Combined Honours programs only and must be taken with another subject.
-Click on the subject links (right) for program details.
-The B.F.A. in Studio Art can only be taken as a single honours degree.
+Some subjects (Linguistics and Multimedia, for example) are offered only at the Honours level, (Single and Combined) while Peace Studies is offered only as a Combined Honours program and must be taken with another subject.
+Click on the subject links for program details.

 Special B.A.
 Honours Combinations